Yale-BIM/f21-assignments/assignment-3/README.md

     appear to be  perfectly round, especially towards the edge of the image.

 ## Part IV.
-Solving for the intrinsics (only for students taking CPSC-559)
+Solving for the intrinsics

 > NOTE: This part of the assignment is only for students taking CPSC-559.
 Students in CPSC-459 are welcome to try to solve the problems/tasks below and even come to office hours to discuss them.
 However, their answers to the questions of Part IV will not be considered during grading.